Lars von Trier: Awards and honors

-Among his more than 100 awards and 200 nominations at film festivals worldwide, von Trier has received: the Palme d'Or (for Dancer in the Dark), the Grand Prix (for Breaking the Waves), the Prix du Jury (for Europa), and the Technical Grand Prize (for The Element of Crime and Europa) at the Cannes Film Festival.
-Von Trier has also received both Golden Globe Award and Academy Award nominations for the former.
+Among his more than 100 awards and 200 nominations at film festivals worldwide, Trier has received: the Palme d'Or (for Dancer in the Dark), the Grand Prix (for Breaking the Waves), the Prix du Jury (for Europa), and the Technical Grand Prize (for The Element of Crime and Europa) at the Cannes Film Festival.
+Trier has also received both Golden Globe Award and Academy Award nominations for the former.